Resolved by the General Assembly in Kaunas, Lithuania, July 5, 2017.

 Art.
 8.1

 The organizers present to the winners (1st, 2nd and 3rd), a medal (gold, silver, bronze).
+No medals awarded for consolation tournaments.

 Art.
 8.2